tttMelody/KAP-manual/en/model/data_import.en.md

-## Import Data
+## Import Data Source

 Currently, Hive is the default input data source of KAP.
 In order to use the sample data, it needs to be imported as Hive tables.
-In the `bin` folder of KAP installation directory, there is an executable script, run it to import the sample data into Hive：```$KYLIN_HOME/bin/sample.sh``` Once the script is executed successfully, try some commands in Hive shell to confirm the tables are loaded.
+In the `bin` folder of KAP installation directory, there is an executable script, run it to import the sample data into Hive：```$KYLIN_HOME/bin/sample.sh```

+> Tips: After sample.sh is run, it is necessary to click **Reload Metadata** under the **System** page.
+Otherwise, errors will occur during data modeling.

+Once the script is executed successfully, try some commands in Hive shell to confirm the tables are loaded.

 ```hive
 hive